Penmaenmawr Phoenix F.C.: Penmaenmawr Phoenix

 The club played in the Vale of Conwy Football League for the 1989–90 season as Penmaenmawr Phoenix, finishing the season as champions and gaining promotion to the Gwynedd League for the 1990–91 season where they finished fourth.
 After one more season in the league, the club moved up to the Welsh Alliance League for the 1992–93 season.
 They finished bottom of the table for two seasons before leaving the league and returning to the Gwynedd League for a single season.
 The 1995–96 season saw the club in the Clwyd Football League finishing bottom of the table in the Premier Division.
 The following three seasons saw the club finish near the top of the table in 7th, 5th and 4th places respectively.

 The club returned to the Welsh Alliance League for the 1999–2000 season and then spent seven seasons either near or at the bottom of the table, leaving the league again at the end of the 2005–06 season and re-joining the Clwyd Football League.
 The club applied to re-join Alliance League for the 2010–11 season and did then join as a Division Two team.
-They remained in the league for ten seasons, with the final season of the league being their highest finishing position in third place, in a season that ended ended early to due Covid-19 virus with the league's final table decided on a points per game basis.
+They remained in the league for ten seasons, with the final season of the league being their highest finishing position in third place, in a season that ended early to due COVID-19 virus with the league's final table decided on a points per game basis.

 In 2020 the team was accepted into the Premier Division of the new North Wales Coast East Football League.

 In June 2020 the club were awarded Tier 3 certification on appeal, meaning the club would be able to take up a place in the Ardal Leagues if they gain promotion.